gsa-tts-archived/handbook/pages/travel-and-leave/travel-and-leave-policies/moving.md

 After one or two pay periods at your new address, we **strongly recommend** you check your paystub in [Employee Express](https://www.employeeexpress.gov/) as well as the address your insurance companies and TSP have on file.
-You are responsible for reporting any errors to PeopleOps and GSA.
+You are responsible for reporting any errors to GSA HR.

 ## Change your Slack location